 Civil law focuses on resolving disputes between individuals, businesses, or organizations.
 When people ask for civil law explained USA, the simplest definition is this: civil law is about fixing harm and providing compensation, not punishment.
 These cases usually involve disagreements where one party claims another caused financial loss, injury, or breach of duty.

-The main purpose of civil law is fairness and resolution, not punishment.
 Courts aim to restore the injured party as much as possible through money damages or court orders.
 There is no jail time involved.
 Instead, judges decide whether someone should pay compensation or take corrective action.
 Civil cases often arise from everyday interactions and contracts that go wrong.
-In many civil cases, the real outcome is often negotiation or settlement rather than a courtroom trial.
+Common civil law cases include personal injury lawsuits, breach of contract disputes, property disagreements, and insurance claims.

 These are the kinds of legal issues many people face at least once in their lives, often without realizing they fall under civil law.
 In civil cases, a private individual or business files the lawsuit.
 The person bringing the case is called the plaintiff, and the accused party is the defendant.
 The goal is accountability, not punishment.